 Parallel window decoding will need access to many classical decoders operating in parallel to keep up with throughput demands.
-Compared to prior, speculation-free schemes, SWIPER exhibits an increased demand on the number of concurrent decoders, as SWIPER collapses the dependency structure of windows.
-Given that parallel window decoding relaxes latency requirements, for this work we assume decoders exist out-of-fridge and are much less costly than the quantum device itself.
-As such, we believe an increase in classical compute to reduce the required amount of quantum compute is a beneficial trade.
+Compared to prior speculation-free schemes, SWIPER collapses the dependency structure of windows, which incurs an increased demand on the number of concurrent decoders.
+Given that parallel window decoding relaxes latency requirements, for this work, we assume decoders exist out-of-fridge and are much less costly than the quantum device itself.
 However, here we study how to minimize the required classical costs of SWIPER.
-Particularly, an incorrect speculation can cause wasted classical computation as it requires restarting some decoding tasks that were based on flawed dependency bits.
+In particular, incorrect speculation can cause wasted classical computation as it requires restarting some decoding tasks.
 SWIPER mitigates this cost through an optimistic speculation strategy.